 The families who navigate this well are the ones who do the math.
 Run the net price calculator on every school generating real interest.
 Ask coaches exactly what percentage they're offering and what it covers.
 Don't dismiss D2 or NAIA programs because the division label sounds less prestigious — the financial aid outcomes at D2 and NAIA are often better than families expect.
 And before building a target list, make sure your family has a realistic number for what you can afford per year — that number should filter every school you put on the list, not just the financial aid offer that comes at the end.

-For a broader look at how scholarships work across all sports and divisions, college athletic scholarships walks through the head count vs. equivalency framework in full detail.
+For a broader look at how scholarships work across all sports and divisions, college athletic scholarships walks through the roster limit system and scholarship framework in full detail.
 If you're still orienting to the soccer recruiting process as a whole — timelines, what coaches look for, when to start outreach — the soccer college recruiting timeline covers the full picture.
+And if you're weighing whether to pay a recruiting service to help navigate scholarship offers, here's what services like NCSA actually cost — and what you get for the money.